 Michigan is a great state to visit with kids!
-We traveled to Detroit and drove around Lake Michigan with stops in Wisconsin and Chicago as well.
+Our family traveled to Detroit and drove around Lake Michigan (with stops in Wisconsin and Chicago), and quickly discovered there were a number of things to do in Michigan with kids.
 Our Michigan and Wisconsin road trip in the summer of 2016 was one of our family’s favorites.
-While I admit, we did not explore enough of Michigan with kids, we visited quite a few places on our road trip.
-I asked a few family travel bloggers for some help on some of the best things to do in Michigan with kids, including some great hotel ideas too.
+While I admit, we did not explore enough of Michigan, we visited quite a few places on our road trip.
+Here are some ideas on places to see and things to do with kids in Michigan.

 This compilation is just a brief list of some of the many things to do in Michigan with kids.
 There are so many parts of Michigan that we did not get to explore on our road trip, but we really enjoyed the handful of cities we visited.
 If you are thinking about visiting Michigan with kids in the near future, then check out these great recommendations from family travel bloggers on things to with kids in Michigan.

 Mackinac Island is a quaint little island that is only accessible by boat/ferry or plane.
-It’s pretty affordable to take the ferry from either St. Ignace or Mackinaw City and the ride time is about 20 minutes.
+It’s pretty affordable to take the ferry from either St. Ignace or Mackinac City and the ride time is about 20 minutes.
 Once you are there, you feel as though you are transported in time because no motorized vehicles are allowed!
 Most people get around in bikes, carriages, or walking.
 We opted to tour the island by renting bikes.
 It was an 8-mile loop.
 We stopped along the way to have snacks, lunch, sightsee, eat fudge, visit the fort, wade in Lake Michigan, and take in some spectacular views.
 While our family did not stay here, there are plenty of gorgeous hotels that are family-friendly.
 I highly recommend traveling to Mackinac Island if you are visiting Michigan with kids (or without).
+If you are planning a longer stay, here is everything you need to know about Mackinac Island.

 Grand Rapids Children’s Museum